tudormunteanCS/DavaX/README.md

 ## 📅 Timeline Highlights

 ### Month1 - 🧱 Generic RDBMS & PLSQL & ETL
-- ✅ Worked with SQL (Microsoft SQL Server & Oracle)
+- ✅ Worked with SQL (Microsoft SQL Server & Oracle)gi
 - ✅ Created a logging framework
 - ✅ Created a Timesheet database where each employee's time worked can be tracked
 - ✅ Took some Prompt Engineering trainings